 Hello, and welcome to my blog!
 I’m Zakiya – a registered nurse living in beautiful Vancouver, B.C.
 After thinking about starting a blog for several years, I finally created “Zakiya’s Kitchen” in February 2017, while off work on injury leave.
-I never expected that I would fall in love with blogging and creating content centered around food, health, and wellness, but it’s been over a year, and I’m still going strong!
+I never expected that I would fall in love with blogging and creating content centered around food, health, and wellness, but it’s been over a year and a half, and I’m still going strong!

 I have always loved helping people - this is probably what led me to become an RN.
 Working in a hospital for a few years really opened my eyes to the fact that people are living longer, but are also sicker than ever.
 A lot of my patients have to deal with gastrointestinal issues (i.e. infections, inflammation, surgeries), which prompted me to educate myself about gut health, and the role that food plays in overall health.
 I'm still learning lots, and am amazed by the positive impact that nutrition, movement, rest, and self care have made on my life.
 I hope to one day become a Registered Holistic Nutritionist, as well!

 While browsing my site, you will learn that I’m someone who is extremely passionate about nutrition, wellness, and living a healthy lifestyle.
 I strongly believe in the healing and nourishing powers of food and drink, and I love sharing “feel good food” recipes that are both delicious and nutritious.
 In addition, all the recipes that you will find on my website are free from gluten, dairy, and refined sugar.